rsk0117/RSK_Portfolio/README.md

 Welcome!

 This is Sukhyun Kim, the owner of this repository.
-You can find some of my school works here.
+You can find some of my school works and technical projects here.

-If you have any questions, please feel free to contact me at sukhyun.kim.684@my.csun.edu
+If you have any questions, please contact me via www.rachelskim.net

 Thank you!